rocket2guns/StationeersDedicatedServerGuide/README.md

 $ ./rocketstation_DedicatedServer.x86_64 -new moon
 ```

+Using this wont be saving the game automatically though as a save directory is not created yet.
+You need to make a `save` command and then autosave will continue to work.

+Because of this its generally not advised to use this command out side of testing your server.

 # Loading a saved game

 `-load` command will check the `saves` directory which is in the root directory with the executable.